Jesus said to them, “You will all fall away, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.'”~Mark 14:27 ESV

 We all are sinners in need of a Savoir.
 God teaches us in His Word that if we forgive those who have wronged us, Father God will forgive us.
 If we do not forgive others, He will not forgive us of our sin.
 Matthew 6:14 ESV reads, “For if you forgive others their trespasses, your heavenly Father will also forgive you.”
 When we consider the debt God forgave, we see the necessity for us to extend the same forgiveness to our friends.
 Choosing forgiveness brings freedom.
 Jesus came to mend the brokenhearted.
 Our Lord Jesus is here for us, for He “heals the brokenhearted and binds up their wounds” (Psalm 147:3 ESV).
 God knows our pain and wants to heal our broken hearts.

-Will you forgive those who have left or betrayed you?
+Will you forgive those who have abandoned or betrayed you?

-Heavenly Father, Thank You that You never leave me or forsake me.
+Heavenly Father, thank You that You will never leave me or forsake me.
 You are my Father, Deliverer, Savior, and Friend.
 I am Your daughter.
 You love me and I love you.
 You have given me everything I need and continue to bless me with your grace, mercy, and forgiveness.
 Help me to be more like You.
 Help me to forgive those who have hurt or betrayed me.
 Help me to be a friend to the friendless as You are.
-In Jesus’s Name, Amen.

-Copyright 2020: Betrayed, but Not Alone: Author Stephanie Pavlantos: All Rights Reserved.
+Copyright 2020: Betrayed, but Not Alone: Stephanie Pavlantos: All Rights Reserved.